devreena03/paypal-api-ios-objectiveC-sfvc-demo/orderv2/README.md

-# PayPal_ECAPI_iOS_ObjectiveC_SVC_Demo
+# PayPal_OrderV2_iOS_ObjectiveC_SVC_Demo
-PayPal express checkout API integration sample code in iOS with Objective C and Safari view controller
+PayPal Order V2 API integration sample code in iOS with Objective C and Safari view controller

 Assumption:
-Sample code has build on, iOS 10.2 and xCode 8.3.2 and tested on xCode inbuilt simulators.
+Sample code has build on, iOS 12.1 and xCode 10.1 and tested on xCode inbuilt simulators.

 >Clone the iOS app repository to your local machine